-4. Hyperfocus on your weaknesses
+5. Hyper focus on your weaknesses

 Take a CompTIA practice test to see how ready you are and where your weaknesses are.
 When you’re reviewing your answers, check what you keep getting wrong and then redouble your focus and study efforts in those areas.

-5. Skip the Hardest Questions
+6. Skip the Hardest Questions

-, seemingly random questions that are being tried out for future versions of the test.
-They are not graded, but it is hard to tell which ones are, so don’t skip too many questions without answers.
+, seemingly random questions which are being tried out for future versions of the test.
+They are not graded, but it is hard to tell which ones are, so don’t skip too many questions without answering.

 Beta questions are not a feature of every CompTIA test, so skipping a hard question will give you more time to the questions you know the answers.
 By the time you return to the hard question, you may be more comfortable to answer it.

-6. Get ready for the CompTIA’s Performance-Based Questions
+7. Get ready for the CompTIA’s Performance-Based Questions